ChongWu-Biostat/labweb/_pages/people.md

 <!-- Introduction and Call for Students -->
 <p>
 I'm very fortunate to work with many amazing students and researchers.
 Our group is <strong>actively seeking motivated PhD, Master's, and undergraduate students</strong> passionate about statistical genomics, causal inference, and AI in biomedicine to join our team.
-As faculty at MD Anderson, I am eligible to advise students enrolled through programs at the <strong>UTHealth Houston School of Public Health</strong> (including GSBS), <strong>Rice University</strong>, and <strong>MD Anderson UTHealth GSBS</strong>.
+As faculty at MD Anderson, I am eligible to advise students enrolled through programs at the <strong>UTHealth Houston School of Public Health</strong>, <strong>Rice University</strong>, and <strong>MD Anderson UTHealth GSBS</strong>.
 Opportunities may also exist for students from <strong>Texas A&M University</strong>.
 We welcome talented individuals from diverse backgrounds.
 Feel free to contact me (Email: cwu18@mdanderson.org) if you are interested to learn more about specific projects and opportunities!
 </p>

 ---